Vocational medical services

 General Practitioners (FRNZCGP) who do not hold a Postgraduate Certificate or Diploma in Occupational Medicine, or equivalent, may be considered on a case-by-case basis if they are:

-If you’re an experienced Medical Practitioner interested in becoming a VMS assessor, contact us:
+If you’re an experienced Medical Practitioner interested in becoming a VMS assessor, you can apply in the following ways:

 Vocational medical services - operational guidelines